-We strongly believe that this SME drag effect can only be eradicated by guiding SMEs in their transitioning from one growth state to a better growth state because we argue that firms are in a continuum of growth states and every little positive change in their growth rate (not necessarily over 20%, but 2%, 5%, or 10%) is a contribution to our economy.
+We strongly believe that the SME drag effect can only be eradicated by guiding SMEs in their transitioning from one growth state to a better growth state because we argue that firms are in a continuum of growth states and every little positive change in their growth rate (not necessarily over 20%, but 2%, 5%, or 10%) is a contribution to our economy.

 Every SME has its own business journey, and no SME goes through the same journey as the other, merely because their understanding of growth differs, and hence, each interpretation of growth harnesses different levels of objectives, aspirations and anticipations for achieving firm growth (Dutta and Thornhill, 2008).
 SMEs should be allowed to grow at their chosen path, rate and speed.
-If given a chance to grow efficiently at a proportion higher than before, all SMEs have the potential to contribute to the economy.
-For each SME choosing the right growth path at the onset is as important as aiming for growth.
-The effort should not go into easing the process of business exits, but rather into creating support mechanisms for easing SMEs' business environment not to survive but to grow healthily, steadily and continuously.
+If given a chance to grow efficiently at a rate higher than before, all SMEs have the potential to contribute to the economy.
+For each SME choosing the right growth path at the onset is as important as aiming for high growth.
+Also, continuity in small but constant growth is the key.
+Therefore, our efforts should go into creating support mechanisms for SMEs' business environment to grow healthily, steadily and continuously.
 Hence, it is not a trade-off between quantity and quality; it is a question of having both by implementing the right strategies.

-3. A Growth Framework for SMEs: Transformation Triangle
+3. A GROWTH FRAMEWORK FOR SMEs: TRANSFORMATION TRIANGLE

 Our growth framework aims to guide SMEs, regardless of size, age or state of growth, to determine and pursue the growth path they aspire to achieve in terms of future growth.
 It is designed to enhance their productivity levels by changing their perception of the growth of their business now and in the future.
-It envisages what types of intervention may be required to improve SME growth in general, particularly how to accomplish short-term growth aspirations and to create businesses capable to cope with future disruptions in the long term.
-By taking the emerging business environment in the post-Covid-19 era into consideration, it aims at assisting the revival and growth of SMEs.
+It envisages what types of intervention may be required to improve SME growth in general, particularly how to accomplish short-term growth aspirations and to create businesses capable to cope with future crisis and transitions in the long term.
+By taking the emerging business environment in the post-Brexit, Covid-19 pandemic and inflationary era into consideration, it aims at assisting the revival and growth of SMEs.